macc-n/ros_unitree/README.md

 * [unitree_ros_to_real](https://github.com/unitreerobotics/unitree_ros_to_real) (only the package `unitree_legged_msgs`)
 * [unitree_guide](https://github.com/unitreerobotics/unitree_guide)

 The repository contains all the necessary packages to run a simulation with Unitree robots.
 You can load robots and joint controllers in Gazebo and you can move the robot in the environment.
+There are also packages that enable SLAM and navigation functionalities.

 # Dependencies
 * [ROS Noetic](https://www.ros.org/)